Yuki2718/adblock/README.md

 ### AdGuard Tracking Protection Plus (tracking-plus.txt)

-[AdGuard Tracking Protection filter](https://kb.adguard.com/en/general/adguard-ad-filters#privacy) is probably the least false-positive prone anti-tracking list; however, it comes with its own cost of less coverage which this filter aims to complement.
+[AdGuard Tracking Protection filter](https://kb.adguard.com/en/general/adguard-ad-filters#privacy) is probably the least false-positive prone anti-tracking list; however, it comes with its own cost of less coverage on average which this filter aims to complement.
 Some of bug reports are commented out but you can add them to User Rules without the initial `!`.
 Some rules are taken from [EasyPrivacy](https://easylist.to/) after I confirmed they 1) are actually in use, 2) are not covered by AdGuard Tracking Protection filter, and 3) apparently haven't caused false positives on my regular browsing.

 Inclusion criteria:
 - Didn't and less likely to cause false-positive